 Target Student Population - A part-time or full-time student who is attending Pasco-Hernando State College for the first time (FTIC), has earned 6 or fewer credit hours from an accredited institution of higher education, and is enrolled in coursework that leads to an Associate in Arts degree.

-Course of Action - A first year experience designed to enhance the first year of college by addressing college readiness issues for participating students.
+Course of Action - A first semester experience designed to enhance the first year of college by addressing college readiness issues for participating students.

 Student Learning Outcomes - Students will be able to:

 - Reflect on successful and unsuccessful actions and outcomes used in solving problems.

 - Use a process to effectively solve problems.